Romy Gill: Cookery demonstrations and other events

 Gill demonstrates her cooking at festivals both in the UK and abroad.
 In the UK, she has given demonstrations at the Foodies Festival, Grand Designs exhibitions and at food and cultural festivals in Abu Dhabi, New York City and other locations.

 In addition, she gives talks and cookery demonstrations in schools where she discusses how food is cultivated, the importance of eating with the seasons and the impact of food on the environment.

 Gill, along with two other female Indian chefs and Atul Kochhar, gave a demonstration at Kochhar's restaurant, Benares, in November 2012 to raise money for charity, and is an avid fundraiser for charity Frank Water.

 Gill has also appeared on BBC Radio Bristol with Laura Rawlings, and has appeared in a video where she taught rugby star Olly Barkley how to cook Indian food.

 In May 2014, Romy was heavily involved with the Bristol Food Connections festival: a citywide celebration of local food and drink.
 Along with other top chefs such as Martin Blunos, Tom Kerridge and Ken Hom, Romy took to the BBC Stars' Kitchen to give live demos of some of her popular recipes.
 During the Bristol Food Connections festival, Romy was also a guest on Saturday Live, alongside Jay Rayner and others.

 In 2016, Romy was a guest chef at Carousel London, and returned for another stint a year later.

 In 2017, Romy gave demonstrations at a range of festivals, including the BBC Good Food Show, the Abergavenny Food Festival, the Big Feastival, Dartmouth Food Festival and the Padstow Christmas Festival.

 Gill was invited to speak at The MAD Symposium 2018 and, in February 2020, was invited to cook at the prestigious James Beard Foundation in New York.

+In 2025 she has appeared at The Hay Festival, The Appledore Book Festival and The Cheltenham Literature Festival.

 Food writing

 Romy contributes regularly to food publications such as Crumbs, Olive, Delicious, Saveur and Food52, and has featured in The Guardian, where she had a residency in April 2016.

-She has a number of recipes on the BBC Food website, as well as having published recipes and articles in The Times, The Telegraph, The New York Times, Today, You Magazine, Ocado, The Independent and The Observer.
+She has a number of recipes on the BBC Food website, as well as having published recipes and articles in The Times, The Telegraph, The New York Times Today, You Magazine, Ocado, The Independent, The Observer, Borough Market, Saveur and The Financial Times.

 In 2017, Romy travelled to India with Suitcase Magazine, where she explored and wrote articles on Ladakh and the Andaman and Nicobar Islands.
+In 2022, to coincide with the publication of her second cookbook, SUITCASE published a piece by Romy about The Himalayan Trail.

+Romy Gill is the author of three cookbooks.

 Her first cookbook, Zaika: Vegan recipes from India, was published in 2019.
 Her second cookbook, On The Himalayan Trail: Recipes and Stories from Kashmir to Ladakh, was published in spring 2022.
+September 2024 saw the publication of her third cookbook, Romy Gill's India: Recipes from Home.